When you’re looking for a white gold wedding ring, I think you’ll agree with me that it can be hard to find the trusted information you need.

 Alloys come in small packets as shown and are mixed with pure 24K gold to create 14K and 18K material for white gold

-Which Karat Should You Choose for Your White Gold Wedding Ring?
+Should You Choose 14K vs. 18K White Gold Wedding Rings?

 The 18K gold hallmark on the back of white gold wedding bands has more caché than a 14K stamp.
 Gold, whether its 14K or 18K, is often equated to value, prestige, and achievement—the Olympics are a great example for this.